mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.1/deploying-services/private-docker-registry/index.md

     cp docker.tar.gz /etc/
     ```

 <p class="message--important"><strong>IMPORTANT: </strong> The URI must be accessible by all nodes that will start your application.
 You can distribute the file to the local filesystem of all nodes, for example via RSYNC/SCP, or store it on a shared network drive like <a href="http://aws.amazon.com/s3/">Amazon S3</a>.
 Consider the security implications of your chosen approach carefully.</p>

-## Step 2: Add URI path to service definition
+## Step 2: Add the path to each service definition

 1. Add the path to the archive file login credentials to your service definition.